 To give you the very best day we can, our tour is very flexible.
 Factors such as the tide, avoiding the tourist swarm and giving you a day to remember, will all affect the order in which the program operates.

 Our first stop is Koh Phanak for site seeing and cave exploring.
 Don the hard hats and grab a torch, looking out for the wild monkeys and bats while on our way into the caves.
 On our return, breakfast will be waiting for us on the beach.

 We are then off to Koh Hong to explore the hidden caves via canoe, time to relax and enjoy the stunning scenery while your Thai paddle man does the hard work.

 Koh Phing Kan and Koh Tapu/James Bond Island

 We do stop on this iconic island - guests tell us they have come a long way, so why would they not want to go ashore?
 We do generally arrive early and are able to take excellent photos well before the masses arrive to this popular, famous island.
 It is also a geological wonder as you will discover.

 A chance to swim into a Hong after jumping from the boat if you wish and to cool off amongst this spectacular scenery.

 The village on stilts, originally a settlement by nomadic Malay fisherman 200 years ago.
 Here our Thai guides will show you around, visiting the local school and behind-the-scenes in this fascinating community.
 We also enjoy lunch here at a sea view area, especially reserved for Simba guests.

-Koh Lawa, Koh Nakka Noi or Koh Rang Yai will be our last stop for a swim from the beach.
+Koh Lawa or Koh Nakka Noi will be our last stop for a swim from the beach.
 There is time to relax, have a drink with fresh cut fruit and take in the vista, before heading back to Phuket.